NEW YORK TECH CATALOG 2024–2025

 Total Required Credits = 36

-SUSPENDED Curriculum for the Human Resources Management and Labor Relations, M.S.
+Curriculum Requirements for Human Resources Management and Labor Relations, M.S.

 Major Requirements